-As a Hollywood actress and lifestyle guru with her own now-defunct blog the Tig, Meghan has spoken numerous times in the past about her favourite hair products.
-One of the haircare lines Meghan has said she loves is Kerastase’s Oleo-Relax, which you can shop on Amazon.
+As a Hollywood actress and lifestyle guru with her own now-defunct blog The Tig, Meghan has spoken numerous times in the past about her favourite hair products.
+One of the haircare lines Meghan has said she loves is Kérastase's Oleo-Relax, which you can shop on Amazon.

-While her favourite Kerastase deep conditioner, Kerastase Nutritive Oleo-Relax Anti-Frizz Masque, has been discontinued, have no fear!
-You can try the similar new formula Kérastase Nutritive Masque Magistral a similar detangling high shine formula.
+While her favourite Kerastase deep conditioner, Kérastase Nutritive Oleo-Relax Anti-Frizz Masque, has been discontinued, have no fear!
+You can try the new formula, Kérastase Nutritive Masque Magistral, a similar detangling high shine formula.

 Meghan raved about Wella Professionals' multi-tasking Oil Reflections Luminous Oil in an interview with Beauty Banter.
 "It smells like vacation and makes your hair slippery and touchable.
 I love this stuff!
 It also doubles as a pretty amazing body oil post bath."

 Wella Professionals Luminous Smoothing Oil, Amazon,

 Meghan's former hairstylist Lydia Sellers has also spilt some secrets about hair care products that have helped keep the Duchess' hair camera ready.

 The celebrity makeup artist and hairdresser has used Oribe Dry Texturizing Spray to prep Meghan’s hair, "to give it that boost" and Kevin Murphy Smooth Again frizz-reducing cream to make the royal's locks sleek and shiny while protecting them from heat.

 Kevin Murphy Smooth Again Anti-Frizz Cream, £33 / $35.99